NissesSenap/k8s-quick-wins-demo/DEMO.md

 Less yaml linting and more adminision webhooks and mutating webhooks.

-Why not use PSP 2.0 or  Pod Security Admission [PSA](https://kubernetes.io/docs/concepts/security/pod-security-admission/) as it's calledd?
+Why not use PSP 2.0 or  Pod Security Admission [PSA](https://kubernetes.io/docs/concepts/security/pod-security-admission/) as it's called?

 It's to limited and OPA or Kyverno solves more stuff and both projects are well backed.